 You aren’t going to need any exotic ingredients for your carrot pudding, you are going to need only carrots, sugar, lots of eggs, and butter.
 I often buy baby cut carrots because they are easy to use, for this recipe I like to buy a large bag of carrots, and it is ok if the carrots are HUGE.
 In fact, that far less expensive bag of carrots is going to taste sweeter in this recipe.
 The larger the carrot means the sweeter they can be.
 So grab that inexpensive bag of carrots and whip out that vegetable peeler.

 Cooking the carrots until they are tender is the real key to this recipe.
 Once the carrots are cooked until they are fork tender, that is when we are going to combine them with the remaining ingredients.
 You can cook the carrots in two ways, you can steam them on the stovetop, or in your Instant Pot, or you can simply boil them.
 I prefer to steam them, but other ways work well.

-Whenever this is carrot souffle is served the dish never comes back unless it is empty.
+Whenever this is carrot pudding is served the dish never comes back unless it is empty.
 People always wonder what is in this recipe.
 It is super simple to make, and even those who hate vegetables love this dish.
 I often make this recipe for holiday meals like Easter, Christmas, and even Thanksgiving.
 I also bring it to potluck dinners.
-This Piccadilly Cafeteria Carrot Souffle also reheats fairly well, so you can make this one ahead of time and reheat it later.
+T

 Here are more great carrot recipes